qwertie/ecsharp/lemp/install.md

 In Visual Studio
 ----------------

-Installing LeMP in Visual Studio (2015/2017) is easy now: just download the vsix file from the [latest release](https://github.com/qwertie/ecsharp/releases), then open it and tell it to install.
-(Visual Studio 2008 through 2013 have a different install process; see below.)
+To install LeMP in Visual Studio (2017/2019), download the vsix file from the [latest release page](https://github.com/qwertie/ecsharp/releases), and double-click on it.

-**Note**: If you installed a previous version of LeMP, you must uninstall it from within Visual Studio first, because apparently vsix files don't support upgrades.
-Go to Tools \| Extensions and Updates and find the "LeMP Custom Tool" or "LoycSyntaxForVS" extension and then click uninstall.
-If your old version is called LoycSyntaxForVS, then you were using the old two-part install process, which means there is also a two-part uninstall process.
+**Note**: If you installed a previous version of LeMP, you must uninstall it from within Visual Studio first; apparently vsix files don't support upgrades.
+Go to Extensions \| Manage Extensions, find the "LeMP Custom Tool" in the "Installed" section, and click Uninstall.
+You'll be asked to close Visual Studio.
+Close all instances.
+(If your old version is called LoycSyntaxForVS, then you were using the old two-part install process, which means there is also a two-part uninstall process.
 In this case, the second part of the uninstallation is to find the LoycFileGeneratorForVs.exe file (it is located wherever you chose to put it).
-Run this file and click "Unregister (Uninstall)".
+Run this file and click "Unregister (Uninstall)".)

 ### Try it out

 I typically add a .cs file to my project as usual, then change the extension to .ecs.
-The Enhanced C# syntax highlighter should take over, though IntelliSense will stop working.
+The Enhanced C# syntax highlighter should take over, and IntelliSense will stop working.
 Alternately, you can create a text file and give it the .ecs extension in the first place, as shown here:

 ![](lemp-add-file-1.png)
 ![](lemp-add-file-2.png)